Medibank hack exposed cyber flaws: O'Neil

-Cyber Security Minister Clare O’Neil has described the country as being “behind the eight ball” on data theft, in the wake of the Medibank breach.
+Cyber Security Minister Clare O’Neil has described Australia as “behind the eight ball” on data theft, following the Medibank breach.

 It’s estimated up to four million Australians could be at risk of having their data stolen following the hacking of the health insurance company.